-- Seek out a faculty adviser before the completion of the Easter Term of studies. - Submit the proposal in the Easter Term, before the end of term. - Prepare, with the adviser's help, a list of recommended readings and begin to study them.
-Time spent on research is fully credited time; it should be taken with utmost seriousness. - Meet with the adviser regularly to discuss research and share ideas. - Take an active role in submitting portions of the draft.
+- Seek out a faculty adviser before the deadlines indicated in the section 7.1. - Meet with the adviser regularly to discuss research and share ideas. - Take an active role in submitting portions of the draft.
 In writing, follow closely all the writing guidelines. - If necessary, find help with English or German grammar, style, and spelling from fellow students.
-This is not the responsibility of the adviser! - Submit the final full-draft on the Friday before the beginning of the Pentecost Term.
-The final text is to be submitted by the feast of St. Isidore of Seville, April 4th.
+This is not the responsibility of the adviser! - Submit the final full-draft and the final text in accordance with the deadlines indicated in the section 7.1.
 Four copies of the entire completed thesis and its computer file must be submitted.